HondamunigePrasannaSilva/DLA/Lab2/readme.md

 Set log = 'run' if you want to log using wandb

+The idea is to finetune using two type of classifier, linear and a non linear.

 ### Plot using linear vs non linear layer on top of GPT2 model